Design Museum: Galleries

 The top-floor space under the museum roof houses a permanent display, Designer Maker User, with key objects from the museum's collection.
-A restaurant, members’ lounge, residency studio and an events and gallery space are also located on the top floor.
+A restaurant, members' lounge, residency studio and an events and gallery space are also located on the top floor.

 On the first floor, a design and architecture reference library is a resource for students, educators, researchers and designers.
-It will also include archive material relating to the history of the museum.
-The Swarovski Foundation Centre for Learning is a suite of learning facilities including a Design Studio, Creative Workshop, two seminar rooms and a Common Room.
+It also includes archive material relating to the history of the museum.
+The Swarovski Foundation Centre for Learning is a suite of learning facilities including a design studio, creative workshop, two seminar rooms and a common room.
 The Design Museum offices and main reception, a meeting room and a film studio are also located on the first floor.

-On the ground floor, the largest gallery in the new Design Museum showcases a programme of temporary exhibitions.
+On the ground floor, the largest gallery in the Design Museum showcases a programme of temporary exhibitions.
 Accessible from both Kensington High Street and Holland Park, the atrium acts as an events space.
 A main staircase from the atrium gives access to all floors and offers views to the first and second floors and the hyperbolic paraboloid roof.

 A double-height space spanning the two lower levels, Gallery Two hosts a programme of temporary exhibitions dedicated to architecture, fashion, furniture, product and graphic design.
 The Bakala Auditorium seats 202 people and provide a purpose-designed space for a programme of talks, seminars, debates and public and private events throughout the year.
 The basement accommodates a collections store, exhibition preparation spaces and a locker area for visitors.